Jupiter Cycle Check-In by Holiday Mathis - Boston Herald - Go Tech Daily

 hhd@get.creators.com (Holiday Mathis)

-As a society, we believe in many imaginary realities that are just as much based on ideas as mermaids and unicorns, and we share a common belief not to question things such as the value of money or a country’s creed.
+As a society, we believe in many imaginary realities that are just as much based on ideas as mermaids and unicorns, and we share a common belief in not questioning the value of money or a country’s creed.
 In order for these things to remain real, we must maintain a belief in what we do heartily in these early stages of the Jupiter cycle.

 ARIES (March 21 – April 19).
 Many leaders regard an effective message as a message that drives people to a desired behavior.
 If the message is also true, that is more of a bonus than a requirement.
 If you want the truth, you have to dig for it.